Blake’s 7 – Warlord

 It’s strange to have this sort of technology alongside Xenon’s monochrome video monitors.
 The CSO bothers me more in this episode because it’s constantly shown up by people walking across it, highlighting a slight distortion.
 It’s a shame because I remember being excited to see any effects at first in Blake’s 7.
 I also wonder if I’m being unfair because in other contexts I’ve simply been impressed by the ambition of such programmes when they have attempted new things like this.

-RELATED ► Blake's 7 - Star One
+RELATED ► Blake's 7 - Ultraworld

 What the plot